-- [[[As for "what accords with appearances"]]] the objects of the eye, and so forth, that are engaged without analysis, from cowherds to the omniscient. - [[[As for "what accords with reasoning"]]] the objects of inference that eliminates actual proliferations or the object in the gnosis that does not conceive ever. [[[When speaking of what accords with reasoning]]] "Object of reasoning" amounts to merely the elimination of existence [[[the object of negation]]]. [[[In the case of reasoning]]]136 there is nothing attested as an object.137
+- [[[As for "what accords with appearances"]]] the objects of the eye, and so forth, that are engaged without analysis, from cowherds to the omniscient. - [[[As for "what accords with reasoning"]]] the objects of inference that eliminates actual proliferations or the object in the gnosis that does not conceive ever. [[[When speaking of what accords with reasoning]]] "Object of reasoning" amounts to merely

-134 Text reads blo ni kun rdzob yin par 'dod for blo ni kun rdzob yin par brjod.
+Text reads blo ni kun rdzob yin par 'dod for blo ni kun rdzob yin par brjod.

-135 Namely, a distinction between the definitions of "ultimate" and "ultimate truth." rGya dmar pa here plays with the etymology of don dam pa, "ultimate," taking apart the two words, don and dam pa, to show that some awarenesses qualify as don dam pa.
+Namely, a distinction between the definitions of "ultimate" and "ultimate truth." rGya dmar pa here plays with the etymology of don dam pa, "ultimate," taking apart the two words, don and dam pa, to show that some awarenesses qualify as don dam pa.
 The annotation will show, however, that those awarenesses that qualify as ultimate still are not ultimate truths.
 On the threefold analysis of the compound paramārtha by Bhāviveka see Keira 2004: 28, n.
 61.